 In the days building up to this weekend weather-watching became something of an obsession, and a welcome surprise.
 I say ‘surprise’ because the forecast was good and, well, it’s Mount Taranaki.
-Everyone knows that Mount Taranaki lures you in with that promise of a beautiful day, only to change her mind right at the last minute (usually when you’re already in the van heading up!)
+Everyone knows that Mount Taranaki lures you in with that promise of a beautiful day, only to change his mind right at the last minute (usually when you’re already in the van heading up!)

 So imagine the surprise when Monday came, Wednesday then Thursday, and it was still clear, sunny and moderate winds.
 Even the snow pack appeared to be playing ball with a couple of decent days and clear nights to lock it up just in time for our arrival.